 When I first saw the Terry Brown T-Bucket on the cover of Street Rodder magazine in 1975 I was mesmerized!
 The opposed coil front suspension, the bug eye headlights, the tall-T top, the weedburner headers, the independent rear suspension and monstrously wide rear tires were sensory overload.
 My euphoria turned to frustration, though, as I flipped through the magazine and realized there was no feature on the awesome cover car!
-Just a single, small black and white in the coverage of the first Street Rod Nationals South was all the more that could be seen of this terrific T.
+Just a single, small black and white in the coverage of the first Street Rod Nationals South was all the more that could be seen of this terrific T. (This post was first published in 2015 and is being reposted with a couple of new photos).

 That disappointment 40 years ago left me with a lingering quest to learn more about the Terry Brown T-Bucket.
 It’s a great story how it all came about with incredible connections to the overall development of the T-Bucket and Fad-T phenomenon.
 I’m fortunate to have had the opportunity to discuss it with Terry over the years and I’m happy to be able to share it with you now.